crampsalot/mailboxAccess/README.md

   - The physical mailbox is BLE enabled.
 It is a bluetooth peripheral device that broadcasts its name in the advertisement packets which the iOS app can use to determine which devices are of interest.
   - The mailbox has a bluetooth service with 2 characteristics.
   - The 'mailbox id' characteristic contains the ID of the mailbox which should match the mailbox id also in the User object.
   - The 'lock' characeristic can be written to which will cause the mailbox to be locked or unlocked.
+A value of 1 will lock the mailbox.
+A value of 0 will unlock it.

   ## Relevant Classes
   Only BLE related classes implemented.
 UI classes eg login screen, and logic for communicating with backend is not included here.